Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

 This first phase of the learning procedure is related to a linear \emph{autoregressive model} \citep{Aka69}.
-However, one important difference to an autoregressive model is that for PrNNs the output does not only depend on its own previous values and possibly white noise but on the complete state of the possibly big reservoir whose dynamics is explicitly dealt with in the reservoir matrix $W^\mathrm{res}$.
+However, one important difference to an autoregressive model is that for LRNNs the output does not only depend on its own previous values and possibly white noise but on the complete state of the possibly big reservoir whose dynamics is explicitly dealt with in the reservoir matrix $W^\mathrm{res}$.
+The reservoir effectively allows us to do arbitrary auxiliary computation such that any (nonlinear) function $f(t)$ can be approximated by an LRNN (cf.~\cref{approx}).